How to become a nutritionist

 It can be hard to understand the difference between a nutritionist and a registered dietitian.
 An expert adviser when it comes to food and nutrition, a registered dietitian (RD) is a nationally recognized profession certified by the Academy of Nutrition and Dietetics (AND).
 A nutritionist is not nationally recognized, but individual states sometimes require nutritionists to be licensed.

 However, in order to communicate a broader concept of wellness, the AND has introduced the registered dietitian nutritionist (RDN) designation.
 This aims to help direct the public to a certified registered dietitian for all their health and wellness needs.
-There are even online schools available for the required certifications, including sponsored school Ashworth College, which offers a degree in nutrition and dietetics.

 What do nutritionists and registered dietitians do?